Friedrich482/php-fullstack-app/README.md

 ## Overview

-This project is initialy an exercice to practise Php, Ajax, Tailwindcss, Typescript and sass in a real life application like.
+This project is initially an exercise to practice Php, Ajax, Tailwindcss, Typescript and sass in a real life application like.
 It has 3 major pages: